loferris/artificer/docs/OCR_IMPLEMENTATION.md

 ## Overview

-The AI Workflow Engine supports Optical Character Recognition (OCR) for extracting text from images and PDFs.
+The Artificer supports Optical Character Recognition (OCR) for extracting text from images and PDFs.
 This enables processing of diagrams, scanned documents, screenshots, and other visual content containing text.

 ## Architecture